KevinKra/My_notes/AWS/AWS_Developer_cert.md

 1. Which IAM entity can you use to delegate access to your AWS resources to users, groups or services?
 1. Does AWS recommend that EC2 instances have credentials stored on them so that the instances can access other resources (such as S3 buckets).
 1. What is a suitable way to enable your EC2 instance to read files in an S3 bucket?
+1. What is the difference between a group and a role?

 #### Answers: